alienveryilmaz/RAG-text-splitter-document-chunking-tool/README.md

 -   🔍 Semantic similarity visualization between chunks

 🤝 Contributing
-Pull requests and feature ideas are welcome!
+-   Pull requests and feature ideas are welcome!
-Please keep the project lightweight and dependency-free.
+-   Please keep the project lightweight and dependency-free.
-If you submit UI changes, include a short before/after example or screenshot.
+-   If you submit UI changes, include a short before/after example or screenshot.

 📄 License
-This project is licensed under the MIT License.
+-   This project is licensed under the MIT License.
-You are free to use, modify, and distribute it for both personal and commercial purposes.
+-   You are free to use, modify, and distribute it for both personal and commercial purposes.

 👨‍💻 Author
-Developed by Ali Enver Yılmaz
+-   Developed by Ali Enver Yılmaz
-A simple yet powerful open-source tool for developers working with RAG, LLMs, and NLP pipelines who need fast and reliable text segmentation.
+-   A simple yet powerful open-source tool for developers working with RAG, LLMs, and NLP pipelines who need fast and reliable text segmentation.

 🌐 Tags
-rag text-chunker nlp llm embeddings javascript frontend-tool open-source
+-   "rag" "text-chunker" "nlp" "llm" "embeddings" "javascript" "frontend-tool" "open-source"